Jaan Kaplinski: Early life and education

 Kaplinski was born 22 January 1941 in Tartu to Polish teacher Jerzy Kapliński and Estonian dancer Nora Raudsepp-Kaplinski.
 Kaplinski studied Romance languages and linguistics under Kallista Kann at the University of Tartu, graduating as a French philologist in 1964.

 Career

 Kaplinski worked as a translator, editor, and sociologist, and ecologist at the Tallinn Botanic Garden.

 Political career

-From 1992 to 1995 Kaplinski was a member of the Riigikogu (the Estonian parliament).
-He was originally a candidate on the Centre Party list, but soon became an independent representative.
-Since 2004 he was a member of the Estonian Social Democratic Party.
-In the 2005 local government elections, he ran in Tartu and was ESDP's first candidate in their list.
-Kaplinski was elected as the second Social Democrat candidate (Estonia uses an open list system in local elections), collecting 1,045 votes.
-Jaan Kaplinski was one of those intellectuals who supported Toomas Hendrik Ilves' candidature.
+From 1992 to 1995 Kaplinski was a member of the Riigikogu (the Estonian parliament), representing the Estonian Social Democratic Party.
+He was originally elected on the Centre Party list, but soon became an independent member of parliament.
+From 2004, he was a member of the Estonian Social Democratic Party.
+In the 2005 local elections, he ran in Tartu and was the ESDP's leading candidate on its list.
+Kaplinski was elected as the second candidate on the Social Democratic Party list, receiving 1,045 votes.
+Jaan Kaplinski was one of the intellectuals who supported Toomas Hendrik Ilves's candidacy.